Lecturer in Accounting and Finance

 As part of the Masters of Business in Accounting, Katie completed a dissertation entitled “The Impact of Voluntary Auditor Rotation upon Corporate Valuation: An Empirical study of FTSE 350 Companies.”
 The study investigated the reaction of the capital markets to the announcement of auditor rotation.
 This research was performed under the supervision of Mr. John Casey.

-A recipient of the WIT President’s PhD Scholarship, Katie commenced her doctoral studies in January 2018.
+Katie is a recipient of the WIT President’s PhD Scholarship and commenced her doctoral studies in January 2018.
 She is a member of the AIB Centre for Finance and Business Research and her research contributes to the Governance and Responsibility Theme of the Centre.
-Katie’s research entitled “Why Serve?
-Motivations of Non-Executive Directors (NEDs) on Boards of Not-for-Profit Organisations” – sets out to explore the motivations of NEDs, aspiring to capture NEDs sense making activities as they narrate their decisions to join a board.
-Deploying a Derridian inspired approach (Howells, 1998), the contestable, unfixed, contradictory, and indeterminately open question of ‘why serve?’ will be explored.
-This research is being performed under the supervision of Dr. Collette Kirwan, Dr. Richard Burke and Dr. Ray Griffin.
+Katie’s research entitled “An ethnography of board meetings”.
+This research sets out to explore boardrooms and board meetings beyond our current distant and rationale account.
+This study aspires to capture the culture and spirit of these organisational processes.

 Katie was recently awarded the Government of Ireland Postgraduate Scholarship (2019) from the Irish Research Council and further supplementary funding from the Irish Accounting and Finance Association (2019).
 This funding demonstrates the importance of Katies research to both the Accounting and Corporate Governance discipline and the Not-for-Profit sector.

 This research is being performed under the experienced supervision of Dr. Collette Kirwan, Dr. Ray Griffin and Dr. Richard Burke.